-Hiroyuki Imaishi , one of the founders of the Trigger studio, recently shared with the Japanese portal 'Febri' the reasons why works like “Kill la Kill” are no longer the studio's priority.
+Hiroyuki Imaishi, one of the founders of Studio Trigger, recently shared with the Japanese portal 'Febri' the reasons why works like "Kill la Kill" are no longer a priority for the studio.

 - “Solo Leveling Ragnarok” Webtoon is Officially Announced